bugejakurt/ChatService/ChatService/Readme.md

-This is just a prototype to get the technical test working.
+This is just a prototype to get the technical project working.
 It can be implemented much better with Kafka streams instead of Queues or Lists.

 I dedicated around 6 hours in total for this test.
 Had I invested more time on it I would have done a much better job.
 Things that can be improved: